 Ninety nine years later, I was biking along the Landwehr canal on an early spring afternoon, travelling in search of the past.
-As a historian and tour guide, I'm always on the lookout for sights which showcase Berlin's past.
-Sure, most visitors to the city want to see the big sites like the Reichstag and the Brandenburg Gate, and the site of Hitler's bunker remains a big draw.
-But I like to take my guests to places which, although little visited, illuminate the nature of this history shattered city's soul.
-I often find the impressions made by these places last longer than those on the Top Five lists.
-Rosa Luxemburg
+As a historian and tour guide, I'm always on the lookout for sights which showcase Berlin's past, especially those off-the-beaten-path places which really illuminate the soul of this history shattered city.

 The iron letters of the long dead revolutionary's name seemed to stand in stark contrast to this modern optimism.
 Yet the memory of what happened here, while faded, still remains to warn those who would hear.
-I reminded myself that we live once again in an age where fake news and alternative facts are being swallowed by large numbers of those who would seek to find the sources of their own troubles in the existence of others whose only crime is to think differently.
-The right is on the rise in Germany again, as the election results of 2017 show, and populism has surged forward just as it did in the 1930s.
+I reminded myself that we live once again in an age where fake news and alternative facts are being pushed by those who would seek to find the sources of their own troubles in the existence of others whose only crime is to think differently.
+The right is on the rise in Germany again, as the election results of 2017 show, and populism has surged forward just as it did in the 1930s and indeed in 1919.

 And yet, as bleak as all that seems, I remembered that Luxemburg once said "Freedom is always the freedom for the one who thinks differently."
 Modern Berlin is a city which seems to thrive under that slogan, despite the tensions generated by the far right.
-I saw walking families from all over the world walking and picnicking within a minute's walk of the Luxemburg memorial.
-Hipsters and businessmen, the unemployed and the wealthy - to a remarkable degree Berlin embodies Luxemburg's words.
+I saw families from all over the world strolling and picnicking within a minute's walk of the Luxemburg memorial.
+Hipsters and businessmen, the unemployed and the wealthy all mixed in the park without the least sign of tension.
+To a remarkable degree modern Berlin embodies Luxemburg's words.

 I got back on my bike, with images of those tumultuous days of 1919 playing out in black and white in my mind merging with the vivid impression of the world's people mingled together along the banks of the canal, enjoying Berlin's new reputation as a place where one can "think differently" in safety from persecution.
 Rosa's memorial reminds us that murder can follow right on the heels of intolerance and that vigilance is always required.
 Yet the feeling I came away with was hope and pride in the world modern Berlin has made for its people.